scott-knight/ubuntu-on-windows-setup/Install oh-my-posh-and-required-libraries.md

 <br/>

 The fonts should now be available for the settings in terminal.
+How to set the correct font is demonstrated [here](https://github.com/scott-knight/ubuntu-on-windows-setup/blob/main/configure-windows-terminal.md)

+## Notes for oh-my-posh

+You can actually use `oh-my-posh` with Ubuntu.
+However, I prefer to use `oh-my-zsh`.
+You can read more about using `oh-my-posh` [here](https://docs.microsoft.com/en-us/windows/terminal/tutorials/powerline-setup#set-up-powerline-in-wsl-ubuntu).